 If you don’t have a printer

-If you can afford to make a small donation to support us in offering this service to others, we have a donation page.
+This service is offered as a result of others who have made donations to allow us to help you.
 We will, of course, only use your details to send you the forms you want and we will delete them as soon as we have done that. (medConfidential is registered with the ICO to process personal data in this way.)

 As new information or actions that you can take become available, we inform people via our mailing list:

 GP data: As your ‘front door’ to the NHS, your GP holds the lifetime history of your GP care; all of your prescriptions, your diagnoses, your ailments, your tests and referrals – and the context for them all as well.
 You have the choice whether information from your GP record is copied outside of your GP practice for purposes other than your direct medical care.
 (This choice was created in 2010, and is between you and your GP only.)
 Your GP treats you; other parts of the NHS tend to treat ‘a condition’.